xhtml2pdf/xhtml2pdf/README.rst

 Alternatives
 ==============================

 You can try `WeasyPrint <http://weasyprint.org>`__.
-The codebase is pretty, it has different features, it does a lot of what xhtml2pdf does.
+The codebase is pretty, it has different features and it does a lot of what xhtml2pdf does.